 We Keep It Simple

 When we sell our customers a TK Ranch Dry Aged Beef Half, we keep it simple.
-We charge a flat price which includes cutting, wrapping and delivery to one of our pick up locations in either Edmonton or Calgary.
+We charge a flat price which includes cutting and vacuum packaging.
 This way you don't have to worry about the math.
 Our halves consist of individually portioned steaks and family-sized roasts.
 All of our cuts are well trimmed and our ground beef and stew are at least 85% lean.
 Everything is vacuum packaged to extend freezer life — this makes thawing simple and mess-free.
 All of our cuts are also individually labeled.

 You will receive approximately 210 lbs or 95 kgs of beef which is the best choice economically for a family.
 You will need approximately a 15 cubic foot freezer for a half (with room to spare), so be prepared!